wood2prog/Skills-Development/Readme.md

 ## Purpose

 It is hard to get a software job in 2025.
-However, rather than letting that be a roadblock, it should be a challenge.
-Something to overcome.
-The purpose of this project is to be a source of resources that can serve as a guide for aquiring the skills necessary to overcome the roadblocks and meet the challenges.
-It will not be easy and it will not always be fun but it can be satisfying and useful and even enjoyable if you see skills building as a life long pursuit.
+However, rather than letting that be a roadblock, it should be a challenge—something to overcome.
+The purpose of this project is to compile a resource that serves as a guide for acquiring the skills to meet the challenge.
+It will not be easy and it will not always be fun, but it can be satisfying, useful, and even enjoyable if you see skills building as a lifelong pursuit.

 ## What are the skills?

-- Advanced technical skills
+- Advanced technical skills (hardskills)
+    - Able to perform queries – sql, etc.
+    - Understands DSA
+    - Can run source control
+    - Is proficient in using an IDE or text editor
+    - Can work with databases
+    - Can create and perform tests
+    - Understands security principles
+    - Understands the underlying hardware
+    - Can use AI efficiently

 - Understanding software architecture
-- Project managment
+- Project management
     - correct prioritization
-    - handle escalations correctly
+    - Handle escalations correctly
     - can understand what the user wants
     - can estimate accurately
     - is consistent